marco0212/the-little-prince/level1.md

 Sometimes, I make some errors, but I try to draw as best as I can.
 Imake mistakes on important details, but that is not my fault.
 My friend never explains anything to me.

+## Chapter 5

+On the third day, I hear a story about the problem of the baobabs.
+(This is a tree name.)

+The little prince asks me quickly, "Is it true that sheep eat little trees?"

+"Yes, that is true."

+"Ah!
+I am glad!"

+"So, they eat baobab trees?"
+The little prince asks me again.

+I say to him, "No, baobabs are not little trees.
+They are as big as castles."

+But he says wisely, "Before they are so big, the baobabs start by being little."

+"Yes, that's right."

+"But why do you want the sheep to eat the little baobabs?"

+"What are you talking about?"

+He does not answer, so I have to find an answer by myself. **Maybe there is also good grass and bad grass on his star.** If he sees bad grass, he has to pull it out fast.
+There are very bad seeds on the star.
+They are baobab seeds.
+If you wait to pull out the baobabs, they split the small star into pieces.

+The little prince says to me later, "You have to pull out baobabs like you wash your face every day.
+It's boring, but It's easy."

+One day he says to me, "Draw a picture and let the children know about this land.
+If you don't do it every day, You will have big problems."

+So, I draw a star that is breaking from the baobab trees.

+"Children!
+Watch out for the baobabs!"

+I draw that tree very carefully.
+I think this drawing is great.

+I try to draw other pictures as well as the baobabs, but I can't.
+So, the other pictures are not as good as the picture of the baobabs.